Compare workers’ comp rates by state

 What factors impact a state’s workers’ comp costs?

-While employer costs vary widely among states, this doesn’t mean that a state with lower employer costs will offer a more favorable climate for your business.
+While employer costs vary widely among states, this doesn’t mean a state with lower employer costs will offer a more favorable climate for your business.
 A state’s costs depend on a number of considerations, including the mix of high-risk and low-risk industries.

 Which region has the lowest workers' comp costs?